wiired24/ProjectPegasus/binaries/README.txt

 --------------------------

-(This is Linux and Mac specific Doesn't Apply in Windows) When you download the homebrew you want you will get a file that will look like C:\Users\Public\homebrew\psx-box-master.zip. <- In order to extract this you will need to change the singe slash to a double slash so in the terminal just type.
+(This is Linux and Mac specific Doesn't Apply in Windows) In order to run you will need to download and install mono.
-(Example) C:\\Users\\Public\\homebrew\\psx-box-master.zip unzip The files will now extract on UNIX Systems.

-(Another example, This time a .rar file *Requires unrar:  sudo apt-get install unrar) unrar e C:\Users\Public\homebrew\Win64e10+PKG.rar <- This won't extract unrar e C:\\Users\\Public\\homebrew\\Win64e10+PKG.rar <- This will extract
+Just do sudo apt-get install mono.
+To run the client just cd into the binaries folder and run in the terminal  mono  Project_Pegasus.exe For extracting the files I recommend either unzip or unrar

 Instruction on sideloading APPX Packages can be found here